cod1r/tack/README.md

  - I'm using sdl_textinputevent to handle keys resulting from modifiers and then using sdl_keydown events to handle backspaces etc implement rope data structure think about text cursors

+think about sdl_surface and sdl_texture with how those structures can help with redrawing the screen and having correct pixels; how will sdl_surface and sdl_texture be represented in ocaml - should abstract datatypes start being used, etc